 The interview and all future oral and written communications must be conducted in the selected language of preference of parents/guardians, with a qualified translator/interpreter provided by a school/district.

-- a.
-The interview should include a review of the student's abilities or work samples in:

 - reading and writing in English

 - reading and writing in the home language

 - math

 These can be writing samples or exercises completed at the time of the interview.